-Here are some of the most important questions to ask your existing or prospective investment adviser and why.
+Here are some of the most important questions to ask your existing or prospective investment advisor and why.

-Always ask for a written list of all the fees or commissions paid to the adviser.
-Fees you pay directly to an adviser might even be tax-deductible.
+Always ask for a written list of all the fees or commissions paid to the advisor.
+Fees you pay directly to an advisor might even be tax-deductible.

-If your adviser does not have upwards of 10 years’ experience as a professional, that firm should include seasoned advisers who collaborate on client relationships.
+If your advisor does not have upwards of 10 years’ experience as a professional, that firm should include seasoned advisors who collaborate on client relationships.
 This way, clients will benefit from the ideas and experience of the collective firm and not just one individual.

 As Bernie Madoff proved, you can be “regulated” and still find a way to commit fraud.
 What he did not do was employ a third-party custodian such as TD Ameritrade, Charles Schwab or Fidelity to take custody of his client’s assets and investments.

-Don’t settle for an adviser who does not get back to you in a timely manner when you have a question.
+Don’t settle for an advisor who does not get back to you in a timely manner when you have a question.
 Make sure your expectations regarding communication response times are clear.